Katalyst99/Algo-in-C/README.md

 ## 50.Merge K Sorted Lists:
 * This algorithm is quite useful in many real-world applications that involve sorting or merging of data structures.

+## 51.Permutation Sequence:
+* This algorithm proves to be quite useful in several real-world scenarios where the arrangement or ordering of elements is important